hbijen/nextjs-lucia/README.md

 ## Pre-requisite
 - Docker.
-Local postgres is launch using the compose file
+Local postgres is launched using the compose file

 rename `.env.example` to `.env.local` and set appropriate values

+## About
+A starter template that has following built-in
+- [x] authentication password and google oauth
+- [x] sending out email
+- [x] auto generate forms using zod schema

+And following planned
+- [ ] integrate payment
+- [ ] S3 or alternate object store for document storage
+- [ ] notification via telegram api

 ## Getting Started